twl8n/machine/README.md

 argument which is a function that runs when the if- is true.
 This allows if- to do more work without switching to another state.

+version 5: Revert to 3 columns for each element of a state (each edge?).
+The first column is ONLY a boolean expression based on app-state.
+The second column is a side-effecty function (or nil), and the third columnn is a new state (or nil).

+This design allows running the tests for the purpose of proving the machine, while not having to run the side effect producing functions.

 #### usage